pavopax/pavopax.github.io/_posts/2014-09-23-stop-using-the-trackpad.md

 ***

 ## Summary
 Becoming less trackpad dependent has transformed the way I work.
 It allows me to be more effective and makes me more focused.
 I hope it can do the same for you.
-If this guide is missing something, or if you would like to continue the conversation, <a href="http://twitter.com/martenbjork/">talk to me on Twitter</a>.